Get 80% off your plan for your first 3 months*

 Why bank reconciliation matters

-Regular bank reconciliation isn't just about ticking a box.
-It gives you confidence in your financial data.
+Regular bank reconciliation helps you feel confident in your financial data.
 By keeping your books and bank in sync, you can:

-- spot potential issues like bank errors or fraudulent transactions early
+• Spot issues early: Catch bank errors or fraudulent transactions before they escalate

-- make smarter business decisions based on real-time information
+• Make smarter decisions: Base business choices on real-time financial information

-The best frequency for bank reconciliation depends on your business's transaction volume.
+The best frequency for bank reconciliation depends on your transaction volume.

-- Daily or weekly: Ideal for businesses with many transactions, like retail or food services.
-Frequent reconciliation keeps the task manageable, helps you monitor cash flow closely, and simplifies the handling of specific records like cash register tapes, which have specific retention rules.
+• Daily or weekly: Ideal for high-volume businesses like retail or food services, where frequent reconciliation keeps the task manageable and helps you monitor cash flow closely

-- Monthly: A common choice for businesses with fewer transactions.
-It aligns with when you receive your monthly bank statements.
+• Monthly: A common choice for businesses with fewer transactions, aligning with when you receive your bank statements

 The key is consistency.
 The more often you reconcile, the quicker it is to spot and fix any issues.